phstc/phstc.github.com/_posts/2012-07-19-refactoring-legacy-code---reducing-coupling.md

 ---
 layout: post
-title: Refactoring Legacy Code - Reducing coupling
+title: "Refactoring Legacy Code - Reducing coupling"
 ---

 I'm working in a Java Legacy Code and facing high coupling and low cohesion, kind of trivial problems in this scenario.